Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 Since the dynamics through the internal states is ``fast'' \cite{arf1,allin}, and so is the dynamics governing the availability of vesicles and the $\pm$-species, one may multiply Eq.\,\eqref{eq:Master_all_si} by $P_{ss}(N_\v,N_+,N_-)$, sum over the internal states and $N_\v, N_+, N_-$.
 The left side of Eq.\,\eqref{eq:Master_all_si} can then be simplified using the relation, \begin{small}

 \end{small} To simplify the right hand side of Eq.\,\eqref{eq:Master_all_si}, we will need a further assumption that fusion and fission events are independent, and so \begin{small}

 \end{small} where the last two terms on the right are the steady state probability of the set of internal states $\{i_r\}$ and $\{k_s\}$, conditioned on $M, N_\v, N_+, N_-$~\cite{qian}, i.e. over the fusion and fission cycles, $M, N_\v, N_+, N_-$ remain constant \cite{Matsuura-Tokita}.
-Summing over internal states, this simplifies Eq.\,\eqref{eq:Master_all_si} leading to, \begin{small}
+Summing Eq.\,\eqref{eq:Master_all_si} over internal states leads to \begin{small}

 \end{small} Due to the independence of fission and fusion events assumed above, we can use $\sum_{k_s=1}^4 P_{ss}(k_s \vert M, N_-)=1, \, \sum_{k_s=1}^4 P_{ss}(k_s \vert M + \mathbb{M}^+_{\{j_r\, i_r\}}, N_-)=1 \,\forall \,r$ in the first two lines, and $\sum_{i_r=1}^4 P_{ss}(i_r \vert M, N_\v, N_+)=1,\,\sum_{i_r=1}^4 P_{ss}(i_r \vert M - \mathbb{M}^+_{\{l_s\, k_s\}}, N_\v, N_+)=1 \, \forall \, s $ in the last two lines to sum these out.
 With this simplification, consider the terms corresponding to the fusion cycle, \begin{small}